intechstudio/grid-editor/docs/00_first_setup.md

 #### Enumerating the bootloader

-Holding down the mapmode button on the side of the controller while plugging in the USB C cable will boot the device in bootloader mode.
+Holding down the mapmode button on the side of the controller while plugging in the USB-C cable will boot the device in bootloader mode.
 All of the LEDs on the user interface should display a dim red color.
 This means that the device booted successfully, but the host computer has not recognized the device yet.
-You can release the mapmode button.
-Once the device is configured on the host, all of the LEDs turn green.
-On the host computer the grid controller now shows up as a removable storage device named "GRID".
+You can now release the mapmode button.
+Once the device is configured on the host computer, all of the LEDs turn green.
+On the host computer the Grid controller now shows up as a removable storage device named "GRID".

 #### Checking the bootloader version
 Once the controller succesfully enumerated as a removable storage device, you can check the version of the bootloader.
 If you browse the device you will find 3 files on it: